Abu Dhabi: Climate

 The cooler season is from November to March, which ranges between moderately hot to mild.
 This period also sees dense fog on some days and a few days of rain.
-On average, January is the coolest month of the year, while August is the hottest.
+On average, January is the coolest month of the year.
+August is the hottest.
 Since the Tropic of Cancer passes through the emirate, the southern part falls within the Tropics.
-However, despite the coolest month having an 18.8 C average, its climate is far too dry to be classed as tropical.
+Despite the coolest month having an 18.8 C average, its climate is far too dry to be classed as tropical.